tiepdotme/serenade-wind/_posts/2020-02-23-project-slocum-part-1.md

 # Meeting The Owner

-When we first checked out the rjslocum.com website, we were delighted with the information shared about the vessel as well as about the owner.
+When we first checked out her website, we were delighted with the information shared about the vessel as well as about the owner.

 Given that she is a 50 foot custom-built staysail schooner who has been lovingly maintained by one owner for 30 years, it was infinitely more important to us to gain as much sailing knowledge from the original owner than validate the feature list and maintenance history.